ibm-cloud-docs/EventStreams/setting_up_onprem.md

 - 6 type **4x16** hosts
 - 3 type **8x32** hosts

-Event Streams provides high availability via multi-zone region deployment to protect against single points of failure.
-The host compute infrastructure needs to be provisioned balanced for the zones in your satellite location.
+{{site.data.keyword.messagehub}} provides high availability using multi-zone region deployment to protect against single points of failure.
+You must provision and balance the host compute infrastructure for the zones in your satellite location.
 {: note}

 ### Create a Satellite block storage configuration